ember-addons/bootstrap-for-ember/README.md

 _Bootstrap for Ember.js_ is a collection of UI components based on Twitter Bootstrap *v3* for Ember.js

-Components are very clean and lightweight and most importantly very easy to use,
+_Bootstra for Ember_ goes much further than using plain Bootstrap by providing _extra functionality_ by leveraging the power of Ember.

+With the power of _Ember.js_ and the beauty of _Bootstrap_, expect interactive, clean, lightweight, powerful and most importantly very easy to use components.
+In fact, using the components is usually much easier and shorter than using Bootstrap as is, see showcase!

 ## ShowCase